itsRealoj/stateless-microservice-Interview/README.md

-# Backend Microservice To Support And Simplify Applications
+# Microservice App Server Setup

 A simple stateless microservice in Nodejs, with two major functionalities -